-Getting from San Jose to Tortuguero is made easy by several modes of transport which you can take conveniently.
+Getting from San Jose to Tortuguero, Costa Rica, is made easy by several modes of transport which you can take conveniently.

 Whether you are in a hurry to arrive in this pristine environment or are on a set budget, you can plan your way around with these travel options.

-You can find Tortuguero in the northern part of the Carribean side of Costa Rica.
-While this location is not helping much when it comes to transporting tourists effortlessly to the place, it actually adds a sense of adventure and thrill to the whole experience.
+You can find Tortuguero in the northern part of the Caribbean side of Costa Rica.
+While this location is not helping much when transporting tourists effortlessly to the place, it actually adds a sense of adventure and thrill to the whole experience.

 How far is Tortuguero from San Jose?